henryaj/makers-notes/rails.md

 end
 ```

+`:type => :model` gives your test methods appropriate for a model – you couldn't use Capybara here, for example.

 Now this isn't an amzing test as it could `be_not` valid for lots of reasons.
 But it's a good start, right?
 But we could specify exactly which error.